apptainer/apptainer-userdocs/security.rst

 feature.
 This is the same technology routinely used for full disk encryption.
 The encrypted container is mounted directly through the kernel.
-Unlike other container formats, the encrypted container is run without ever decrypted its contents to disk.
+Unlike other container formats, the encrypted container is run without ever decrypting its contents to disk.
 Encryption and decryption is not currently supported in non-suid mode.

 *******************************